asalda/FiCUS/README.md

   - 'FLUX_ERR'... $1 \sigma$ error on the spectral flux-density,
   - 'MASK'.......... mask array (0 = masked, 1 = un-masked).

   The INPUT file can, for example, inherit the name (`SPEC-NAME`) of the spectrum to be fitted, and must always be placed into the [/FiCUS/inputs/](inputs/) folder beforehand.
-The 'MASK' extension of the INPUT file is an binary-array of the same length as 'WAVE', and indicates whether the 'FLUX' and 'FLUX_ERR' values at a certain wavelength $\lambda_i$ will be excluded (0 = masked) or considered (1 = un-masked) in the fit.
+The 'MASK' extension of the INPUT file is a binary-array of the same length as 'WAVE', and indicates whether the 'FLUX' and 'FLUX_ERR' values at a certain wavelength $\lambda_i$ will be excluded (0 = masked) or considered (1 = un-masked) in the fit.

 - The **CONFIGURATION** `ficus.ini` file contains all the input parameters and options that feed the main code: